Traverse City Bass FAQ – Frequently Asked Questions

 What are some typical baits that you use for the big smallmouth?

-I’m an artificial junkie!
-I love experimenting with various lures and retrieves.
+We are artificial junkies!
+We love experimenting with various lures and retrieves.
 For these fish, it’s hard to beat a Lucky Craft Pointer or Strike King KVD jerkbait during the prespawn.
 Spinnerbaits can absolutely dominate as the water warms.
-I use a custom color that a friend and I developed specifically for these gin clear waters.
+We use a custom color that a friend and we developed specifically for these gin clear waters.
 Crankbaits can be phenomenal at times.
 CFlash crankbaits as well as the new line of Kopper’s Live Target lures have accounted for some amazing catches.
 Of course, the Lucky Craft RC series is tough to beat as well.
 During the spring, it’s not uncommon to hook into a feisty lake trout when casting crankbaits for smallies in the shallows.
-I love using swimbaits for giant smallies.
+We love using swimbaits for giant smallies.
 Typically we won’t get as many bites with this category of lure, but when we do, they all seem to be huge, and they absolutely crush it.
 Soft plastics such as Sweet Beavers, tubes, and craw imitations are staples here.
 Soft plastic jerkbaits can really be productive during certain conditions.
 Finesse plastics fished on a drop shot rig are also very effective.
-For every trip, I try to pour custom plastics for this drop shot technique.
-I have many aluminum molds for pouring plastics that are custom made specifically for Traverse City Bass, and even some that were custom designed to give our customers an edge by using baits the fish haven’t been accustomed to seeing before.
+For every trip, We try to pour custom plastics for this drop shot technique.
+We have many aluminum molds for pouring plastics that are custom made specifically for Traverse City Bass, and even some that were custom designed to give our customers an edge by using baits the fish haven’t been accustomed to seeing before.

 Doesn’t the super clear water make it difficult for fishing-specifically power fishing?